 When individuals have experienced a traumatic event or series of events, they will inevitably experience some feelings of distress.
 In some cases, such distress can even last for a prolonged period of time.
 There are some individuals, however, who experience this type of distress to such an extreme level and for such an extended length of time that it begins to negatively impact their ability to function appropriately on a daily basis.
 When this is the case, these individuals are likely suffering from symptoms of posttraumatic stress disorder.
 Also known as PTSD, this mental health condition can elicit disturbances in most, if not all, areas of a person’s life.

-Keeping in mind the sensitive nature of the symptoms that are characteristic of posttraumatic stress disorder, and the dysfunction that those symptoms can cause for sufferers, Cross Creek Hospital has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this demoralizing, and often debilitating, illness.
-By receiving care at Cross Creek, individuals with PTSD can learn the valuable tools needed to develop and enhance healthy coping skills so that a happy, healthy life can be rediscovered.
+Keeping in mind the sensitive nature of the symptoms that are characteristic of posttraumatic stress disorder, and the dysfunction that those symptoms can cause for sufferers, Cross Creek Hospital, a hospital for PTSD treatment in Austin, has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this demoralizing, and often debilitating, illness.
+By receiving care at Cross Creek Hospital, individuals with PTSD can learn the valuable tools needed to develop and enhance healthy coping skills so that a happy, healthy life can be rediscovered.

 Helping a Loved One or Family Member Get Treatment

 Knowing that a family member has had to live through a traumatic experience can be devastating in and of itself, but then watching the effects of that experience morph into the overwhelmingly distressing symptoms of posttraumatic stress disorder can be heart-wrenching.
 You want to help your loved one in any way that you can, but you may not know where to start.
 Consider the following: